ADD CONDITION

 Additional Information

-For adults and children aged 2 years and older, you should dissolve the lozenge slowly in your mouth and can repeat this every 2 hours as needed or as directed by your doctor.
-If the patient is under 2 years of age, it's important to consult a doctor for guidance.
+You should take this medication orally.
+For adults and children aged 2 years and older, dissolve the lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by your doctor.
+If the patient is under 2 years of age, consult a doctor for guidance.

 FAQ

-This drug temporarily relieves cough due to a cold and occasional minor irritation, pain, sore mouth, and sore throat.
+This drug temporarily relieves cough due to a cold, as well as occasional minor irritation, pain, sore mouth, and sore throat.

-How should adults and children over 2 years use this drug?
+How should adults and children over 2 years use this product?

 Adults and children 2 years and over should dissolve the lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.